sensu/sensu-go/cli/GUIDELINES.md

 - Where possible, any command where the result could lead to heartache should be recoverable.
-However, while noble this is not always plausible; in these cases of operations for which there is no recovery or could have far reaching implications the command should always be guarded by a confirmation prompt.
+However, while noble this is not always plausible; in these cases of operations for which there is no recovery or could have far reaching implications, the command should always be guarded by a confirmation prompt.
-- For scripts a flag should be present on the command allow the confirmation prompt to skipped so that the command could be used in tooling.
+- For scripts, a flag should be present on the command to allow the confirmation prompt to be skipped, in this way the command can easily be used in tooling.
-- The colour red can and should be used in communication to drive home it's importance.
+- The colour red can and should be used in communication to drive home its importance.
-- When applicable the prompt should ask them to write out the name of the affected resource.
+- When applicable, the prompt should ask them to write out the name of the affected resource.
 In this it forces them to confirm that they are touching the correct resource.

 ### Errors

 - Should be brief, explicit and clear.
-- Where ever possible provide suggestions to solve issue.
+- Wherever possible provide suggestions to solve issue.
 - Use red colour

 ## Auto-completion